 - Make sure you dog likes being in the car!
 If your dog gets nauseous, consult a vet and/or behaviorist OR choose another mode of transportation (train travel with dogs here)

 - Stop every 3-4 hours not only for the dogs to stretch, but also for the humans!
 Remember to provide water to your dog at every pitstop!
 It was often too hot to walk around, even for a few minutes.
 I didn’t force a pee break for Ginger then.

 - Most roadside dhabas/shacks have no problem with friendly dogs!
-We were even allowed at a Subway in Rajasthan.
+We were even allowed inside a Subway in Rajasthan.

 - The pet-friendly filters on AirBnB and Booking.com are great!
 Use them and call the hotel/BnB to doublecheck.

 - Keep pre-ride meals very very small.
 Ginger got about 1/3rd of her meal in the morning, some dahi/chapathi at a pitstop, and one full meal in the evening/night after the drive for the day was done.

 - I was very very particular that Ginger pooped every morning.
-Of course, I didn’t have control over that beyond her meals, but I felt much better knowing that her regular morning poop still happened as normal (tmi?).
+Of course, I didn’t have control over, but I felt much better knowing that her regular morning poop still happened as normal (tmi?).